AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Adobe Workfront modules
-description: You can use the Adobe Workfront connector to automate your processes within Workfront.
+description: You can use the Adobe Workfront Fusion Adobe Workfront connector to automate your processes within Workfront.
 If you have a Workfront Fusion for Work Automation and Integration license, you can also use it to connect to third-party apps and services.
 ---

 # Adobe Workfront modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-You can use the Adobe Workfront connector to automate your processes within Workfront.
+You can use the Adobe Workfront Fusion Adobe Workfront connector to automate your processes within Workfront.
 If you have a Workfront Fusion for Work Automation and Integration license, you can also use it to connect to third-party apps and services.

 The Workfront connector does not count against the number of active apps available to your organization.
 All scenarios, even if they use only the Workfront app, do count against your organization's total scenario count.

 For more information on your organization's available apps and scenarios, see [Organizations](../../workfront-fusion/organizations/organizations-and-teams.md#organiza2) in [Adobe Workfront Fusion organizations and teams](../../workfront-fusion/organizations/organizations-and-teams.md).

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).
 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).

 ## Access requirements